KrishUrkude28/Visionary-Codex/README.md

-  # Blood Donation & Utilization Optimizer
+  # Blood setu & Utilization Optimizer

-  This is a code bundle for Blood Donation & Utilization Optimizer.
+  This is a code bundle for Blood setu & Utilization Optimizer.
+The original project is available at https://www.figma.com/design/9t3l9w509sFuxPYytQFkT4/Blood-setu---Utilization-Optimizer.

   ## Running the code

   Run `npm i` to install the dependencies.